 Kazingo, Kiguma and Karangura Water Project – Uganda

-Kazingo and Karangura parishes in Bukuuku and Karangura sub-counties located in Kabarole district, western Uganda – East Africa.
+Kazingo and Karangura parishes in Bukuuku and Karangura sub-counties are located in Kabarole district, western Uganda – East Africa.

 Kazingo and Karangura are located about 16 KM from Fort Portal town, 10 KM off Bundibugyo road.